 If you get errors when opening a large export file, this is likely due to the file size being larger than your setup can comfortably process.
 There are a couple of options-

 - Choose a lower resolution for the export.

 - If you need the highest level resolution, opt to receive your map as a set of tiles rather than a single merged image.
 This may be easier to process on your computer than a multiple GB file.
-To do this, do not check "single image" when generating your export.
+To do this, check "Tiled" when generating your export.